Dann15/SimpleJava/README.md

 Much more is to come!
 Any ideas are welcome!

+##Download
+To download the latest version of SimpleJava, go to https://github.com/Dann15/SimpleJava/releases/.

 ## Important Notes
 When using the SQL libraries, you must have the MySQL JDBC Driver (http://dev.mysql.com/get/Downloads/Connector-J/mysql-connector-java-5.1.38.zip) from MySQL as another referenced library in your project (API) (Just know that the company SQL is in no way related to this project).